You’ve got a client stuck in the same loop. They know what they want to change, but the conversation alone isn’t breaking them out of it.

 2. Self-Authoring

-The Self-Authoring Suite is a structured journaling tool that helps clients reflect on their past, analyze their present strengths, and create a vision for their future.
-It’s a more time-intensive exercise (each section can take several days), so it works best as an optional assignment outside of sessions.
-You can then use the client’s reflections as rich material for your coaching conversations.
+It’s time-intensive (each section can take several days), so it works best as an optional assignment outside of sessions.
+Your client’s reflections become rich material for your coaching conversations.

 3. Gratitude Journal